Kotlin/kotlin-frontend-plugin/README.md

 config file is generated at `build/webpack.config.js`

-## webpack config customization
+## webpack configuration customization

-For webpack cnfig you can apply additional script by placing a small scripts to directory `webpack.config.d` that will be appended to the end of config script.
+To customize webpack coniguration, you can apply additional scripts by placing them in the directory `webpack.config.d`.
+The scripts will be appended to the end of config script.
 Use number prefix to change order (it is very similar to UNIX rc.d config directories)

 Sample structure: